North Korea talks tough as South says nuclear test may be coming

 Analysts said no matter what was launched on Saturday, or the result of the launch, it represents a win for the Kim regime in developing its missile program.

-"North Korea gains information from every missile launch, whether it succeeds or whether it fails," Bennett said.
+"North Korea gains information from every missile launch, whether it succeeds or whether it fails," said Bruce Bennett, senior analyst at the Rand Corp. think tank.

 "If it fails, then North Korea discovers problems with either their basic design or with the way the particular failed missile was put together," Bennett said "If the missile succeeds, they confirm that they have a reasonable design and that at least one of a given production batch really did fly."